nmagee/ds2002-course/labs/lab5-sql.md

     docker exec -it b7c5d3 bash
     ```

-2. Open a connection to the MysQL database by using the `mysql` command and using the root password you used when creating the container.
+B. Open a connection to the MysQL database by using the `mysql` command and using the root password you used when creating the container.
     ```
     mysql -u root -p
     ```

-    You will be prompted for the root password.
+    You will be prompted for the root password, which you passed in as an `ENV` variable when you issued the `docker run` command.

 ## Create a new database and table

 This project will create a simple database to track inventory and progress on processing datasets.
 Imagine there are 100 data files that must go through a multi-stage process and this DB is designed to keep a clear inventory of each file and where each one stands in the process.

-First, create a database in a `create` statement:
+First, create a database in a `create` statement.
+Name it the same as your UVA computind ID:
 ```
-create database inventory;
+create database mst3k;
 ```

 Next, select your database by name in a `use` statement:
 ```
-use inventory;
+use mst3k;
 ```
 Then create a table:
 ```